EliasHaaralahti/Tower-Defence/README.md

 ### University programming 1 final project
 * A very simple C# tower defence game built using C# and Jypeli(game library built on XNA)
 * Both Jypeli and XNA are required.
-* Note: Jypeli has mostly finnish documentation
+* Note: Jypeli's documentation is mostly in finnish.